Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Important Administration Instructions

-Advise patients with a history of prolongation of the QTc interval or a history of symptoms compatible with a long QT interval or when Egaten is used in patients who receive drugs that prolong the QT interval that their ECGs will need to be monitored [see Warnings and Precautions (5.1)].
+Advise patients with a history of prolongation of the QTc interval or a history of symptoms compatible with a long QT interval or with electrolyte imbalance like hypokalemia or when Egaten is used in patients who receive drugs that are known to prolong the QTc interval or on CYP1A2 inhibitors or have hepatic impairment that their ECGs will need to be monitored [see Warnings and Precautions (5.1)].

 Novartis Pharmaceuticals Corporation